- What is KYC?

 - Why do you need to complete your KYC?

-- What are the different ways to complete KYC?
+- What are the Documents Required to Complete KYC?

 - What are the 3 components of KYC?

 The increase in suspicious activities in the financial market has had a negative effect on the financial sector.
 The increase in financial crime deeply impacts the financial market.
 Therefore, there was a need to introduce strict procedures to know the customer.

 Hence, the Reserve Bank of India made it mandatory for all the financial institutions to verify the details of the customer transacting with them.
 An individual needs to follow the KYC procedure to complete the verification.

 KYC is Know Your Customer.
 Through this process, the financial institutions verify the identity of the customer.
 The details like name, current address and other such customers identities are verified at the time of opening an account.